 3 – There are so many things to do alone in Barcelona

 Barcelona is an exciting city that has something for everyone.
-Whether you’re interested in art, architecture, history, or just want to enjoy the Mediterranean atmosphere.
+Whether you’re interested in art, architecture, or history, or just want to enjoy the Mediterranean atmosphere.
 You’ll find it all here.

 The city is home to some of Antoni Gaudí ‘s most famous buildings, like Sagrada Família, Casa Batlló, and Park Guell, as well as many other Gothic and Modernista landmarks.
 And as you might know, some of them are UNESCO World Heritage sites.